Indonesia–South Africa relations

-Indonesia and South Africa established diplomatic relations in August 1994.
-The South African Embassy in Jakarta was established in January 1995, and Indonesia opened its embassy in Pretoria in 1995.
+Indonesia and South Africa established formal diplomatic relations on 12 August 1994.
+The South African Embassy in Jakarta was established in January 1995, and Indonesia opened its embassy in Pretoria later that year.

-Both nations are members of the World Trade Organization (WTO) and G-20 major economies.
-In 2012, during a briefing on Foreign Policy initiatives for 2012, Indonesia named South Africa amongst its 14 strategic partners and Dutch Colonial Period East Indies Overseas Countries (Including Dutch Speaking Countries Outside Netherlands Kingdom).
+Both nations are members of numerous organizations such as the World Trade Organization (WTO), Non-Aligned Movement, Indian-Ocean Rim Association, Cairns Group, CIVETS, G-20 major economies and BRICS.
+In 2012, during a briefing on Foreign Policy initiatives for the year, Indonesia named South Africa amongst its 14 strategic partners and Dutch colonial period East Indies overseas countries (including Dutch-speaking countries outside the Kingdom of the Netherlands).

-According to a 2013 BBC World Service Poll, Indonesians' perception of South Africa are divided between 36% a negative view, and 33% expressing a positive one, this is about the same as global average opinion on South Africa.
+According to a 2013 BBC World Service Poll, Indonesians' perception of South Africa are divided between 36% expressing a negative view, and 33% expressing a positive one, this is about the same as the global average opinion on South Africa.

 History

-Although formal diplomatic relations were only established in the 1990s, the historical links between Indonesia and South Africa go back to the 17th century.
-In 1693 Sheikh Yusuf from Makassar was exiled to the Cape of Good Hope, because he assisted Banten Sultan Ageng Tirtayasa's rebellion against the Dutch.
+Although formal diplomatic relations were only established in the 1990s, the historical links between Indonesia and South Africa date back to the 17th century.
+In 1693, Sheikh Yusuf from Makassar was exiled to the Cape of Good Hope, because he assisted Banten Sultan Ageng Tirtayasa's rebellion against the Dutch.
 At that time, the Dutch colonized both the Cape of Good Hope (now the city of Cape Town) and the Dutch East Indies (centered in Batavia).
 Yusuf's arrival in Cape Town established the Malay Muslim community in South Africa, as the town served as a penal settlement for convicts and political exiles from East Indies.